 Poker offers a huge level of surprise to someone who thinks they lost a huge pot only to find out they won.
 On numerous occasions, I have witnessed someone get up from a table, thinking they lost a huge pot, cursing and screaming, only to be told they actually won the hand.
 Poker makes some people lose their minds.

 I personally enjoy the surprise of playing a hand and getting an unexpected turn or river card when playing deep stacked.
-It is extremely exciting to me to have well thought out plan for a hand that is forced to change because I did not factor something into my thought process.
+It is extremely exciting to me to have a well thought out plan for a hand that is forced to change because I did not factor something into my thought process.
 This forces me to rethink my plan and reminds me to think of all possible outcomes on future betting rounds, which is quite difficult to do all of the time.
 Poker excels in the surprise category.

 The only surprising thing that can occur in tic-tac-toe is when your opponent makes a huge blunder.

-While there seems to always be a “luck vs. skill” debate raging in the government, I think everyone who has ever player poker for more than an hour realizes there is a huge amount of strategy involved.
+While there seems to always be a “luck vs. skill” debate raging in the government, I think everyone who has ever played poker for more than an hour realizes there is a huge amount of strategy involved.
 There must be a built in feature of a game that allows players to define and redefine their strategy as they become more experienced at the game.
 You must be able to use your experience from the past to learn to play better in the future.
 Poker allows for this perfectly.

 When someone first starts playing poker, they typically learn some basic strategy, such as “only put money in the pot when you have a strong hand.”
-Clearly this does not require much actual strategy or thought.
-Later, those same players have their eyes opened to the fact that they can bluff, which leads them to thinking about what cards their opponent is holding.
+Clearly, this does not require much actual strategy or thought.
+Later, those same players have their eyes opened to the fact that they can bluff, which leads them to think about what cards their opponent is holding.
 From there, they start thinking about how their hand appears to their opponent.
 This proceeds until the player learns a somewhat game theory optimal strategy.
 From there, they learn to think one level ahead of their opponents, adjusting their strategy as they see fit.
 The layers of strategy built into the game are limitless.

-There are mounds of tools available on the internet that you can used to improve your game.
+There are mounds of tools available on the internet that you can use to improve your game.
 There are lots of articles and books available on all subjects pertaining to poker that can help you improve.
 Some of the best players in the world produce training videos, exposing the plays they make that weaker players do not.
 If you cannot find excellent poker training material, you are not trying hard enough.

 Poker is an engaging game because, at the table, you have to figure out your opponent’s strategy then adjust your strategy to beat their strategy.
 This means you cannot have a default strategy that will win a huge amount all of the time.
 The best you can do is develop some sort of game theory optimal strategy, but this will always win significantly less than if you varied your play based on your specific opponent’s tendencies.
-While you can spend as much time as you want studying the game away from the table, you must be able to think soundly and implement your flexible strategy at the table if you want to make money in the long run.
+While you can spend as much time as you want to study the game away from the table, you must be able to think soundly and implement your flexible strategy at the table if you want to make money in the long run.
 Poker is dense.
 Dense games require a huge amount of strategy.

 Tic-tac-toe has an easily discoverable basic strategy that requires only a few brain cells to figure out.
 Once you master this strategy, you will be unbeatable.